waaah/brighte-server/README.md

 # Brighte Server

-A simple GraphQL endpoint built on Express that can run on a virtual machine or serverless platform.
+A simple GraphQL endpoint built on Express

 ## How to start the application?